-1.4 Road Map
+1.5 Road Map

-We suggest that there is one of two frames of mind that you are likely to have:
+There is one of two frames of mind that you are likely to have:

 - Conceptual: primarily wanting to understand the task - Operational: primarily wanting to do the task

 With the choice of two tasks, that produces four possible routes through the document.
 Figure 1.1 is a graphical view of the suggestions.